mbaumer/us_hep_funding/docs/_states/MA.md

 [Back to top](#top)
 ## MA-03 -- Rep. Lori Trahan (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MA-03)
 ### Committees
-Lori Trahan is the #16 Republican on the House Subcommittee on Higher Education and Workforce Development
+Lori Trahan is the #16 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```